 - Make the payment immediately.

-- Once created, payouts follow the approval workflow set on your RazorpayX account, if any.
+- Once you make the payment, it follows the approval workflow set on your RazorpayX account.

 You might have uploaded an invoice on the Vendor Payment App, but made the payment offline.
 In such scenarios, you can mark the invoice as paid via the RazorpayX Dashboard.
 The invoice is moved to the